avolve-dao/avolve/docs/user-guide.md

 - Check if you completed the challenge before the daily reset time (midnight UTC)
 - Verify that you completed the correct challenge for that day
 - Review your activity log for confirmation of completion

+### Frequently Asked Questions

+**Q: What happens if I miss a day in my streak?**
+A: If you miss a day, your streak for that specific token will reset to 0.
+However, your streaks for other tokens remain unaffected.
+Your longest streak is still recorded in your profile statistics.

+**Q: How exactly does the Tesla 3-6-9 bonus system work?**
+A: The Tesla 3-6-9 system provides increasing rewards as your streak grows:
+- Streaks of 1-2 days: Standard reward (1.0x multiplier)
+- Streaks of 3-5 days: 1.3x reward multiplier
+- Streaks of 6-8 days: 1.6x reward multiplier
+- Streaks of 9+ days: 1.9x reward multiplier, plus an additional 0.3x for every 3 days beyond 9

+**Q: Can I participate in multiple challenges on the same day?**
+A: Yes!
+While each day has a featured token challenge, you can participate in any available challenges.
+However, you'll only increase your streak for the token associated with the current day.

+**Q: What's the best strategy to maximize my token earnings?**
+A: Focus on maintaining consistent daily streaks, particularly for tokens that align with your interests.
+Aim to reach the 9-day milestone for maximum rewards, and participate in weekly challenges for additional bonuses.

+**Q: How do invitation tiers affect my experience?**
+A: Higher invitation tiers provide more substantial welcome bonuses and longer validity periods.
+However, once you're registered, all members have equal access to platform features regardless of their invitation tier.

+**Q: Can I change my email or username after registration?**
+A: You can change your display name at any time from your profile settings.
+Email changes require verification and can be done through the "Account Settings" section.

 For additional support, contact our team at **admin@avolve.io** with the following information:
 - Your username